monome/norns/readme-setup.md

 and immediately after sclang init, you should see the server being booted and some jack/alsa related messages.

-### 2. launch `matron` (lua interpreter)
+### 2. launch `lachesis` (lua interpreter)

-with the audio engine running, run `matron.sh` from the norns directory. this creates a `matron` process wrapped with `ws-wrapper`
+with the audio engine running, run `lachesis.sh` from the norns directory. this creates a `lachesis` process wrapped with `ws-wrapper`

-matron waits for atropos to finish loading before entering the main event loop.
+lachesis waits for atropos to finish loading before entering the main event loop.

 ### 3. launch `maiden` (web UI client)